rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 The topology function doesn't rely on the VM agent extension.
 It simply generates a topology drawing based on 3 inputs that you provide.

 Those inputs are:
-1. Subscription
+1. Subscription.
-2. Resource Group
+2. Resource Group.
-3. Virtual Network
+3. Virtual Network.

 <br>